Iherrbenza/AD9959_Python/README.md

-# AD9959_Labscript
+# AD9959_Python
-System to control a AD9959 DDS (eval_board) from Labscript and Python via WiFi using a ESP32 microcontroller
+System to control a AD9959 DDS (eval_board) from Python and (Labscript) via WiFi using a ESP32 microcontroller